Isabelle Eberhardt (film): Plot

 Isabelle Eberhardt (Mathilda May) travels from North Africa to be with her father, who is dying in Geneva.
 Shortly after Eberhardt euthanises him, the wife of Marquis de Mores summons her to Paris. de Mores has disappeared in North Africa, and his wife wished to hire Eberhardt to track him down, as she is familiar with the region.
 Eberhardt arrives in Algiers, where she approaches newspaper publisher Victor Barrucand (Claude Villers).
 He is interested in her writing for his newspaper, though advises her to abandon the search for de Mores on the grounds it is hopeless.
 The French authorities are threatened by her search efforts and confront her about them.
 Despite that she has already come to the conclusion that de Mores is dead, the French garrison forbid her from traveling further from Algiers.
 Eberhardt falls in love with Slimene (Tchéky Karyo), a French Foreign Legion soldier, who arranges for her to travel out in secret.

 Eberhardt is captured by a French patrol after witnessing them execute an Arab prisoner.
-A French military officer, Comte (Richard Moire), imprisons and abuses her.
+A French military officer, Comte (Richard Moir), imprisons and abuses her.
 Eberhardt befriends an Arab prisoner named Sayed, who is later executed.
 Slimene reveals that Comte executed Sayed in the hopes of provoking a war.
 Eberhardt writes to Barrucand telling him everything; her story is printed as front-page news.
 Shortly thereafter Eberhardt is viciously attacked and wounded by an Arab swordsman.
 Eberhardt believes that Comte is responsible for the attack.
 At the conclusion of the sentencing of her attacker to life imprisonment, the French authorities deport Eberhardt.
 She moves to Marseille, where she is accompanied by Slimene the following year.
 The two get married, which allows Eberhardt to return to Algiers.